macports/macports-webapp/docs/DEPLOYMENT.md

 - Build the Docker image from source. (long but useful for development)
 - Download an image from the Docker registry. (ready to go in one command)

+(Note that this is only using Docker for the webapp itself; if you would like to use Docker for everything, see [The full-Docker way](#the-full-docker-way) above.)

 ### 1.a: Building the image from source